scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Frozen**
 Frozen creatures have their Move Speed set to 0 and cannot move.
 Melee and Reflex have -2 to their rolls.

+**Invisible**
+All single target abilities made against Invisible creatures has -2 Successes to their roll.

 **Prone**
 While prone a creatures Move Speed is reduced to 1 and have Expertise in Defense rolls against ranged attacks.
 Creatures can remove _Proned_ by spending a Move action.